cncf/techdocs/assessments/0008-backstage/backstage-implementation.md

 The sections below give recommendations for the most important instructional documentation improvements to Backstage for each user role.

-## Evaluator

-The website guidelines contain elements that are intended to help evaluators decide whether the product is suitable to their needs, such as a logo wall and case studies.

-Technical documentation contains little that is actually geared toward evaluators, but a good technical overview – valuable to all stakeholders – is essential in evaluating the product.

 ## Administrator

 The following artifacts should be written and made findable for administrators.